 Why is it important to have comprehensive healthcare services at one location?

 As an academic medical center, we offer a wide range of healthcare expertise located in one hospital campus, allowing a high level of interaction between these experts to provide efficient and effective care to our patients.
-Our Centers of Excellence include: Brain and Spine Institute, Cancer Institute, Emergency and Trauma Services, Heart Lung Vascular Institute and the Advanced Orthopaedic Center, UT Primary Care Collaborative and the Center for Women & Infants,
+Our Centers of Excellence include: Brain and Spine Institute, Cancer Institute, Emergency and Trauma Services, Heart Lung Vascular Institute, Advanced Orthopaedic Center, UT Primary Care Collaborative and the Center for Women & Infants,

 What kind of medical research is being conducted?